 The current conservation area boundary stops abruptly at its northern boundary on Upper High Street.
 This street is an important part of the Medieval layout of Wednesbury with a largely unchanged form as far as High Bullen, where it now ends at the A461 ring road.
-Despite some late 20^{th} century residential and office infill which dilutes its character, the rest of the street, particularly on the west side, contains a number of historically and architecturally interesting buildings which continue the special character of the conservation area as a dense commercial settlement with a range of 18^{th} - 20^{th} century buildings.
+Despite some late 20th century residential and office infill which dilutes its character, the rest of the street, particularly on the west side, contains a number of historically and architecturally interesting buildings which continue the special character of the conservation area as a dense commercial settlement with a range of 18th-20th century buildings.

 - 1. Part of the largely unchanged late Medieval street pattern of Wednesbury - 2.
-Continues and enhances views into and out of the conservation area, maintaining scale and roofline (Figure 83) - 3.
+Continues and enhances views into and out of the conservation area, maintaining scale and roofline (Figure 81) - 3.
 Contains some notable historic buildings including: - Lamp Tavern (MBL5411)- Mid 19th century pub heavily altered in the early and mid- 20th century and now a restaurant.
-Retains original cellars and some character features of a Black Country pub and although largely rebuilt, a rare survivor of a once common building type along this street. - 31-34- 20th century buildings with reproduction 18th/early 19th facades/historic features including quoins, lintels, parapets, roundel, rainwater goods.
-19th/early 20th century timber shopfronts rare survivors (Figure 84). - Webbs Funeral Directors- Historic interest as a local family business trading from the same site in over 100 years.
-Retains a number of architectural features and an interesting commercial/light industrial character, now rare within the conservation area (Figure 85). - 37- prominent 19th century survivor with some remaining features including chimneys and ridge tiles and timber shopfront (or new?)
-(Figure 86). - 35-36- Early 20th century Art Deco style building in poor condition but retaining original detailing and adds character to the street. - 4.
+Retains original cellars and some character features of a Black Country pub and although largely rebuilt, a rare survivor of a once common building type along this street. - 31-34 20th century buildings with reproduction late 18th/early 19th facades/historic features including quoins, lintels, parapets, roundel, rainwater goods.
+Early 20th century style timber shopfronts, possibly retaining some original features (Figure 82). - Webbs Funeral Directors- Historic interest as a local family business trading from the same site in over 100 years.
+Retains a number of architectural features and an interesting commercial/light industrial character, now rare within the conservation area (Figure 83). - 37- prominent 19th century survivor with some remaining features including chimneys and ridge tiles and reinstated timber shopfront (Figure 84). - 35-36- Early 20th century Art Deco style building in poor condition but retaining original detailing and adds character to the street. - 4.
 Modern infill (44-45) is positive and adds to the character of adjacent buildings.
 Number 44 (Teddy Grays) has cultural significance as a Black Country retailer. - 5.
 The current use of the buildings reflects its historic role as a commercial centre with a number of independent, locally run grocers, barbers, services and cafes.